warp-contracts/academy/warp-academy-docs/docs/syncer/introduction.md

 - Syncer waits for 10 blocks before downloading transactions and interactions.
 - Syncer demands consensus from 10 out of 15 internally selected network nodes, based on sync timing and performance.

+#### High Level Syncer Workflow

-<p id="syncer-workflow-high-level">Once these criteria are met, Syncer proceeds to its primary synchronization modules.
-On a high level, these actions consist of downloading transactions, parsing all of their interactions, and saving them into an internal Postgres database.</p>
+Once these criteria are met, Syncer proceeds to its primary synchronization modules.
+On a high level, these actions consist of downloading transactions, parsing all of their interactions, and saving them into an internal Postgres database.

 Developer Look: Syncer's Infrastructure: [*here*.](/docs/syncer/services/syncer#data-consistency)